Getting to Seattle

 6:30 a.m.
 Gear Check (First Day of Course)

-FOR 2020: Due to COVID-19, Alpine Ascents is making every effort to limit the amount of time our team is gathered indoors.
-We have streamlined our gear check process, which will be held on our outside patio.
+FOR SUMMER 2021: Due to COVID-19, Alpine Ascents is making every effort to limit the amount of time our team is gathered indoors.
+We have streamlined our gear check process, which will be held on our outside patio and will last 90-120 minutes.

 Meet at the Alpine Ascents Office at 6: 30 a.m. for a mandatory gear check.
 This takes place the first day of your course.
 This meeting will last approximately 3 hours.